amethyst/bracket-lib/README.md

 To use this, you will want to have a working `Rust` and `Cargo` setup.
 On Windows, [rustup](https://rustup.rs/) should get you going.

+If you'd like to see a functional roguelike that uses `rltk_rs`, check out [Rusty Roguelike](https://github.com/thebracket/rustyroguelike).
+It was built for the 2019 */r/roguelikedev does the complete roguelike tutorial* event, and implements the [TCOD Tutorial](http://rogueliketutorials.com/tutorials/tcod/) - but using RLTK.
+It started out as the home of this project, which was then spun off into a separate crate.

 ## Running the examples

 The examples use Cargo's built-in support for example code.
 E.g. To run example 1, enter: `cargo run --example ex01-helloworld`.